attack68/rateslib/docs/source/i_guide.rst

    irs.npv(usd_curve, fx=fxr, base="eur")

 One observes that the value returned here is not a float but a :class:`~rateslib.dual.Dual` which is part of *rateslib's* AD framework.
+This is the first example of capturing a sensitivity, which here denotes the sensitivity of the EUR NPV relative to the EURUSD FX rate.
 One can read more about this particular treatment of FX :ref:`here<fx-dual-doc>` and more generally about the dual AD framework :ref:`here<dual-doc>`.
-It is possible to call ``float()`` on this *Dual* to discard the sensitivity information and return just a regular *float*.

 FX forwards
 ------------